ratnala-sashi/amfoss-tasks/readme.md

-# amFOSS tasks - Ashish malla
+# amFOSS tasks - RATNALA SASHANK
-This is Ashish, fresher at Amrita School of Engineering (CSAI-2020).
+This is Ashish, fresher at Amrita School of Engineering (CSE-2020).

 ## Table of Contents